spiritix/php-chrome-html2pdf/README.md

 The following input handlers are available:

-- StringInput - Accepts the PDF content as a string
+- StringInput - Accepts the HTML content as a string
-- UrlInput - Fetches the PDF content from an URL
+- UrlInput - Fetches the HTML content from an URL

 ### Output handlers